cockroachdb/docs/v2.1/begin-transaction.md

 `PRIORITY` | If you do not want the transaction to run with `NORMAL` priority, you can set it to `LOW` or `HIGH`.<br/><br/>Transactions with higher priority are less likely to need to be retried.<br/><br/>For more information, see [Transactions: Priorities](transactions.html#transaction-priorities).<br/><br/>**Default**: `NORMAL`
 `READ` | Set the transaction access mode to `READ ONLY` or `READ WRITE`.
 The current transaction access mode is also exposed as the [session variable](show-vars.html) `transaction_read_only`.<br><br>**Default**: `READ WRITE`

  <span class="version-tag">New in v2.1:</span> CockroachDB now only supports `SERIALIZABLE` isolation, so transactions can no longer be meaningfully set to any other `ISOLATION LEVEL`.
-In previous versions of CockroachDB, you could set transactions to `SNAPSHOT` isolation, but that feature has been deprecated.
+In previous versions of CockroachDB, you could set transactions to `SNAPSHOT` isolation, but that feature has been removed.

 ## Examples